 Who is the Testator?

 The person who makes and signs a will is known as the "testator."
-This is often done with the assistance of an estate planning attorney.
+This is often done with the assistance of a Florida estate planning attorney.

 Who is the Executor?

 The person elected by the testator to deal with the administration of the estate is often called the estate's executor.
 However, “executor” is actually a term used in other states.
 In Florida, we call the estate’s administrator: “Personal Representative.”
 A testator may nominate multiple personal representatives in their will.

 A beneficiary is a person named as the intended recipient of the deceased's assets.
 Beneficiaries often include a surviving spouse, close family members, and charities, but this is not always true.
 There can be multiple beneficiaries named for various assets in a will.